 A Different Mentality

-In response to unsustainable healthcare spending and an aging demographic, the healthcare industry is moving from a fee-for-service model to a value-based approach, which means payers like states and managed care organizations (MCOs) are shifting their focus away from the quantity of services delivered to the quality of care provided.
+In response to unsustainable healthcare spending and an aging demographic, the healthcare industry is moving from a fee-for-service model to a value based care model, which means payers like states and managed care organizations (MCOs) are shifting their focus away from the quantity of services delivered to the quality of care provided.

 First and foremost, states and MCOs want to ensure that their managed populations are healthy enough to stay in their homes (and out of the hospital).
 Therefore, they prefer homecare agencies that reduce hospital readmissions and prevent unnecessary hospitalizations.